 In 1968, the Rankin took part in exercise Riverine '68, which had the purpose of showing the sea forces the newest methods to employ in jungle warfare.
 In December 1968, the ship was involved in the naval operations supporting the Apollo 8 mission.
 The Rankin was sailing south of Bermuda as a recovery ship in case there was a need for intervention.
 From July to December 1970, the ship left for yet another Mediterranean tour that ended up memorialized in another cruise book.
 On 11 May 1971, the Rankin was placed out of commission, and in 1988, it was sunk and transformed into an artificial reef for fishing and diving in Florida.

 Asbestos Risks on the USS Rankin (AKA-103)

 Due to its resistance to corrosion and high temperatures, asbestos was the ideal material to use in construction jobs, particularly in the building of ships.
 In the case of vessels, the mineral was used for insulation purposes, especially when it came to objects such as boilers, hot water pipes, or incinerators.

 It was in these narrow spaces that asbestos dust filled the air more and more as time passed, and the vessel needed repairing or was deteriorating, with asbestos being disturbed and becoming airborne, leading to the workers frequenting those areas to being highly exposed to the toxic fiber.

-Also, because of the outbreak of World War II and of the Korean War, the demand for more warships increased greatly, which meant that more asbestos was exploited, endangering the lives of hundreds of thousands of people who were finding employment in fields working with the material.
+Also, because of the outbreak of World War II and the Korean War, the demand for more warships increased greatly, which meant that more asbestos was exploited, endangering the lives of hundreds of thousands of people who were finding employment in fields working with the material.

 Have You Been Exposed to Asbestos on the USS Rankin (AKA-103)?

-We can help you understand the ways in which asbestos products were used by the U.S. Navy.
+We can help you understand how asbestos products were used by the U.S. Navy.
 We can also help you reach out to your former shipmates.
 If you have cancer due to your service, we can help you get in touch with legal experts to receive the compensation you deserve.